-Section 766.24(a) of the Regulations and was effective upon issuance.2 This temporary denial order was subsequently renewed in accordance with Section 766.24(d) of the Regulations.3 The renewal order issued on October 3, 2022 and was effective upon issuance.4
+On April 7, 2022, I signed an order denying Azur's export privileges for a period of 180 days on the grounds that issuance of the order was necessary in the public interest to prevent an imminent violation of the Regulations.
+The order was issued ex parte pursuant to Section 766.24(a) of the Regulations and was effective upon issuance.2 This temporary denial order was subsequently renewed in accordance with Section 766.24(d) of the Regulations.3 The renewal order issued on October 3, 2022 and was effective upon issuance.4 A second renewal order issued on March 29, 2023 and was also effective upon issuance.5

-On March 7, 2023, BIS, through OEE, submitted a written request for renewal of the TDO that issued on October 3, 2022.
-The written request was made more than 20 days before the TDO's scheduled expiration.
-A copy of the renewal request was sent to Azur in accordance with Sections 766.5 and 766.24(d) of the Regulations.
+On September 5, 2023, BIS, through OEE, submitted a written request for renewal of the TDO that issued on March 29, 2023.
+The written request was made more than 20 days before the TDO's scheduled expiration and, given the temporary suspension of international mail service to Russia, OEE has attempted to deliver a copy of the renewal request to Azur by alternative means in accordance with Sections 766.5 and 766.24(d) of the Regulations.
 No opposition to the renewal of the TDO has been received.